AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_web.md

 - You understand the call frequency limit of the Agora Chat APIs supported by different pricing plans as described in [Limitations](./agora_chat_limitation).
 - You have activated the advanced features for push in [Agora Console](https://console.agora.io/).
 Advanced features allow you to set the push notification mode, do-not-disturb mode, and custom push template.

+<div class="alert note">You must contact <a href="mailto:support@agora.io">support@agora.io</a> to disable the advanced features for push as this operation will delete all the relevant configurations.</div>

 ## Implementation